anoma/juvix-docs/docs/tutorials/learn.md

 --8<------ "docs/tutorials/learn.juvix:List"
 ```

-The constructor `::` is declared as a right-associative infix operator
+The constructor `::` is declared as a right-associative infix
-with priority 5.
-The definition has a parameter `A` which is the
+operator.
+The definition has a parameter `A` which is the element
-element type.
-Then `List Ty` is the type of lists with elements of
+type.
+Then `List Ty` is the type of lists with elements of type
-type `Ty`.
-For example, `List Nat` is the type of lists of natural
+`Ty`.
+For example, `List Nat` is the type of lists of natural numbers,
-numbers, isomorphic to the type `NList` defined above.
+isomorphic to the type `NList` defined above.

 Now one can define the `map` function polymorphically: